magnumjs/mag.js/new/README.md

 This is the core function to attach a object of instructions to a dom element

 #### mag.prop ( setter value)
-Helper setter/getter which calls mag.redraw and every setter
+Helper setter/getter which calls mag.redraw on every setter

 #### mag.redraw ()
 inititate a redraw manually